-Each program requires a lead administrative person, frequently referred to as a program coordinator, administrator, or as otherwise titled by the institution.
-This person will frequently manage the day-to-day operations of the program and serve as an important liaison and facilitator between the learners, faculty and other staff members, and the ACGME.
+Each program requires a lead administrative person, frequently referred to as a program coordinator, administrator, or as titled by the institution.
+This person will frequently manage the day-to-day operations of the program and serve as an important liaison with learners, faculty and other staff members, and the ACGME.
 Individuals serving in this role are recognized as program coordinators by the ACGME.

-The program coordinator is a key member of the leadership team and is critical to the success of the program.
-As such, the program coordinator must possess skills in leadership and personnel management appropriate to the complexity of the program.
-Program coordinators are expected to develop in-depth knowledge of the ACGME and Program Requirements, including policies and procedures.
-Program coordinators assist the program director in meeting accreditation requirements, educational programming, and support of fellows.
+The program coordinator is a member of the leadership team and is critical to the success of the program.
+As such, the program coordinator must possess skills in leadership and personnel management.
+Program coordinators are expected to develop unique knowledge of the ACGME and Program Requirements, policies, and procedures.
+Program coordinators assist the program director in accreditation efforts, educational programming, and support of fellows.